KlenM/Manuscript-PhD-thesis/content/6_application.md

 In quantum optics, such systems arise naturally from bosonic modes of the electromagnetic field.
 Each optical mode can be modeled as a quantum harmonic oscillator, and its physical observables are given by field quadratures.

-Continuous variable entanglement appears as non classical correlations between the quadratures of different optical modes.
+Continuous variable entanglement appears as nonclassical correlations between the quadratures of different optical modes.
-These correlations can be measured using well studied homodyne detection^[@10.1364/OL.8.000177] ^[@10.1103/RevModPhys.81.299].
+These correlations can be measured using well-studied homodyne detection^[@10.1364/OL.8.000177] ^[@10.1103/RevModPhys.81.299].
 As a result, such systems are widely used in optical implementations of quantum communication, quantum key distribution, and quantum enhanced metrology ^[@sbraunstein2005; @sweedbrook2012].

 #### The two-mode squeezed vacuum (TMSV) state $\left|\xi\right>$